/

 Salesforce gives you standard objects on a programmable platform.
 You can encode almost any process, but you do it through configuration, code, and governor limits, and it usually takes an admin or developer to change anything meaningful.
 That power is exactly why large enterprises run on it.

-Attio gives you a flexible data model with custom objects on every plan that a non-engineer can reconfigure in minutes.
+Attio gives you a flexible data model with custom objects from its $69 Pro plan, up to 12 objects on Pro and unlimited on Enterprise, all reconfigurable by a non-engineer in minutes.
 You model your business the way it actually works: a PLG motion with usage-based billing, a marketplace with two sides, agencies and their clients, partners and end users.
-The engine handles millions of records at sub-50ms latency, so it stays fast as you scale through Series B. For a startup, the question is not which platform can do more in theory, but which one your team can change themselves this afternoon.
+Railway tried to represent its metered-billing model in Salesforce first and could not; it now runs that motion on a custom Workspaces object in Attio with 100% GTM adoption.
+For a startup, the question is not which platform can do more in theory, but which one your team can change themselves this afternoon.
 That is Attio.
+For the full platform picture, see our complete Attio guide for startups.

 AI built into the core, not bolted on